How to Transfer a Certificate of Origin 2026: Step-by-Step Guide

 Transferring a certificate of origin isn’t rocket science, but it is strict legal bureaucracy.
 It requires precision.
 You are converting a manufacturer’s promise into a government-recognized legal asset.

 If you are buying a high-value vehicle, an RV, or a trailer, doing this process through a Montana LLC can save you thousands in taxes and headaches.
 But it only works if the paperwork is perfect.
+The good news is that Montana’s direct MCO acceptance under § 61-3-201 makes the path shorter than any other state in the country, provided you assign the document to the LLC at the dealer counter and not to yourself.

 Don’t guess.
 Don’t use white-out.
 And definitely don’t let a sloppy dealer assignment cost you weeks of riding time.